 How Sidecar compares to a traditional insurance plan

-When considering Sidecar Health, a key factor is that it's not a traditional insurance company.
+When considering the Sidecar Health Access Plan, a key factor is that it's not a traditional insurance policy.
 It doesn't give you any of the safeguards of typical insurance such as having an out-of-pocket maximum protecting you from a worst-case scenario of extreme medical bills.

 Even if you're young, healthy and don't expect to need much medical care, an unexpected accident could lead to major medical bills, and having only an indemnity plan is a financial risk that can leave you vulnerable to uncapped costs.

 There are two key terms to pay attention to when comparing policies: